Thomas German Reed: Life and career

-In the spring of 1855, at St. Martin's Hall, Reed and his wife presented the first performance of "Miss P. Horton's Illustrative Gatherings," musical theatre.
+In the spring of 1855, at St. Martin's Hall, Reed and his wife presented the first performance of "Miss P. Horton's Illustrative Gatherings".
 These performances usually consisted of one or two brief comic operas designed for a minimal number of characters and performed with either the piano and harmonium or a small ensemble of musicians.
 They eventually became "Mr. and Mrs. German Reed's Entertainments", presented at the Royal Gallery of Illustration in Regent Street, beginning in 1856, and later at St. George's Hall.
 At a time when the respectable middle classes regarded the theatre in general as sinful and even dangerous places of naughty humour, alcohol and prostitution, the Reeds called their establishment the "Gallery" of Illustration, rather than a "theatre", and their productions "entertainments" or "illustrative gatherings", rather than plays, extravaganzas, or burlesques.
 The Times characterised the works as "extravaganza of the more refined order."
 Reed and his wife almost always appeared in these pieces, and on the few occasions when they did not, the box-office receipts suffered.

 Reed became the lessee of St. George's Hall in 1867, and there he initially produced and conducted The Contrabandista by Arthur Sullivan and F. C. Burnand, The Beggar's Opera and other English operas in small-scale productions, as well as non-musical plays.
 Around the same time, at the Gallery of Illustration, he presented works with libretti by, among others, W. S. Gilbert, William Brough, Gilbert à Beckett, Robert Reece and Arthur Law.
 His composers included Frederic Clay, George Macfarren, Alfred Cellier and Hamilton Clarke as well as Sullivan and Reed himself.
 He wrote the scores for more than a dozen of the entertainments, and is described by the museum curator Fredric Woodbridge Wilson as "an imaginative and effective writer of music for the stage".
 Little of Reed's music survives.
 A few individual songs were published, but the scores of the entertainments were not.
 The autograph of the music for Our Island Home is preserved in The Morgan Library & Museum, New York, but no other scores are known to be extant.